How a Septic System Works

 Chambers

-Infiltrator chambers can be used in almost any septic leach field application.
+Infiltrator chambers can be used in almost any conventionsl septic disposal field application.
 Wherever stone and pipe are installed, infiltrator chambers can be used.
 This includes trench, bed, and elevated mound installations.
 Infiltrator chambers provide superior treatment capabilities in pressure dosing, level distribution, serial distribution, evapotranspiration, and sand filter applications.
+Chambers also come in a traffice graded form for use in driveways when space is minimal.

 These chambers are an alternative to the traditional gravel leach fields.
 They offer the following benefits: No clogging of the soil from the dusty materials found in gravel trench systems, can support up to 16,000 pounds of accidental loads (never drive on your leach field if you can avoid it), fit in a smaller space than traditional gravel leach fields making it possible to minimize the excavation in your yard.
 The sides of the chambers are louvered to help prevent dirt and roots from entering the fields.
 The interior is also large enough to protect against roots clogging up the line.
 They are made from more than 90 percent recycled materials.